Ultimate Des Moines Real Estate Investing Guide for 2026

 Des Moines Real Estate Investing Market Overview

-Over the most recent decade, the population growth rate in Des Moines has a yearly average of .
-By comparison, the average rate at the same time was for the full state, and nationwide.
+Over the last ten years, the population growth rate in Des Moines has an annual average of .
+By contrast, the average rate during that same period was for the full state, and nationally.

-Presently, the median home value in Des Moines is .
-In comparison, the median price in the country is , and the median price for the entire state is .
+Property values in Des Moines are illustrated by the prevailing median home value of .
+In contrast, the median market value in the nation is , and the median price for the total state is .

-When you consider the property rental market in Des Moines you’ll discover a gross median rent of , in comparison with the state median of , and the median gross rent throughout the nation of .
+If you review the residential rental market in Des Moines you'll discover a gross median rent of , in comparison with the state median of , and the median gross rent nationally of .

 Des Moines Real Estate Investing Highlights